arangodb/docs/site/content/http/documents/document-working-with-documents.md

     patch:
       description: |2+
-        Partially updates documents, the documents to update are specified by the *_key* attributes in the body objects.
+        Partially updates documents, the documents to update are specified by the `_key` attributes in the body objects.
 The body of the request must contain a JSON array of document updates with the attributes to patch (the patch documents).
-All attributes from the patch documents will be added to the existing documents if they do not yet exist, and overwritten in the existing documents if they do exist there.
+All attributes from the patch documents are added to the existing documents if they do not yet exist, and overwritten in the existing documents if they do exist there.
         The value of the `_key` attribute as well as attributes used as sharding keys may not be changed.
-        Setting an attribute value to *null* in the patch documents will cause a value of *null* to be saved for the attribute by default.
+        Setting an attribute value to `null` in the patch documents causes a value of `null` to be saved for the attribute by default.
-        If *ignoreRevs* is *false* and there is a *_rev* attribute in a document in the body and its value does not match the revision of the corresponding document in the database, the precondition is violated.
+        If `ignoreRevs` is `false` and there is a `_rev` attribute in a document in the body and its value does not match the revision of the corresponding document in the database, the precondition is violated.